spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Find out how to load a text file in the tests and validate the result of analyzing that file.

 * Our example thread dump contains 297 threads.
 Make sure we get all of them on the web page.